SPECIAL EDUCATION

 Through an individualized educational program, prepare students to become productive citizens within our community.

-The goal of the Special Services Department is to meet each student’s individual needs.
+The goal of the Special Education Department is to meet each student’s individual needs.
 Through collaboration with related services, general education, administration, and parents we are able to define and address the needs of our students.
 We are proud to be able to offer a full continuum of services beginning from birth through graduation.
 With an emphasis on inclusion, our teams proactively discuss each student’s needs within the least restrictive environment.

 DEPARTMENT INFORMATION